neo2x1/neoIL/README.md

 As the name sugests this is an interpreted language made in c++.
 # To-Do
 - [x] Lexer / tokenizer -- fixed and working flawlesly
-- [ ] interpreter commands -- working on it 2/10
+- [ ] interpreter commands -- working on it - left if and func
 - [ ] language's documentation
 - [ ] pb&j sandwich